'There are only so many beds': COVID-19 surge hits hospitals

 That is still nowhere close to the nearly 124,000 in hospitals at the very peak of the winter surge in January.
 But health experts say this wave is perhaps more worrying because it has risen more swiftly than prior ones.
 Also, a disturbingly large share of patients this time are young adults.

-And to the frustration of public health experts and front-line health care workers, the vast majority of those now hospitalized are unvaccinated.
+And to the frustration of public health experts and front-line medical workers, the vast majority of those now hospitalized are unvaccinated.

 Florida, Georgia and Louisiana alone account for nearly 40% of all hospitalizations in the country.
 Louisiana and Georgia have some of the lowest vaccination rates in the nation, with around 38% of their populations fully inoculated.
 Florida is closer to the national rate, at 49%.
 By way of comparison, most New England states are well over 60%.